Local Development Framework

 - Development Plan Documents (DPDs) - these are the key statutory documents within LDF's and will set out the vision, strategy and policies for the area.
 They are subject to sustainability appraisal and to a formal examination in public.

 - Statement of Community Involvement (SCI)

 Other LDF documents are:

 - Authority Monitoring Report (AMR)

 - Planning Advice Notes (PANS)

-Shoreham Harbour Joint Area Action Plan (JAAP) Options Papers will go out for consultation early 2013.
+Shoreham Harbour Joint Area Action Plan (JAAP).
 More information can be found on our Shoreham Harbour page.